xarvh/squarepants/NOTES.md

 Problems still to solve
 -----------------------

+* `(-) a b == b - a`?
+  `(- blah)` is a function?
+  `(blah -) is also a function?

+* Imperative blocks can contain recursive pure expressions How do I handle that?
+  I can be smart and divide the code in "imperative blocks" and allow hoisting/recursive definitions only across pure expressions within an "impreative block"?

 * Currying
     doesn't solve too many problems and creates a few, so for the time being don't support it? it is really nice for combinators tho